CLSx/clsx-playbook/README.md

 * Identify, connect and empower local groups or people to own and run CLSx events
 * Support them making the organisation of these events as effortless as possible, so they can focus on the most important things: content and people.
 We wanna help with logistic \(venue, funding, communication templates, website, etc\), and connections useful to find speakers and attendees.
 The more, the better.

+This playbook gather all the information to know around the CLSx movement, from [organising an event](clsx-in-a-box.md), [communication channel policy](slack-rules.md), [list of past events](past-clsx-events.md) etc.

 ### Love the idea?